| DEVELOPER | Muraba Properties |

 The Al Wasl corridor runs along the Dubai Water Canal between Business Bay and the Jumeirah coast.
 The canal was completed in 2017; the residential infrastructure around it has been maturing since.
 Muraba Veil's position on the canal provides a visual and acoustic buffer that most Dubai addresses cannot offer — water on one side, the city on the other.

 The 50% handover structure is common in ultra-prime Dubai developments.
-For a 2BR starting at AED 11.8M, the construction-phase outlay is approximately AED 5.9M (50% of purchase price, excluding DLD).
-Specific instalment milestones are available directly from the developer — contact KM|Capital for current availability and payment schedule.
+For a 2BR starting at AED 12M, the construction-phase outlay before handover is approximately AED 6M (50% of purchase price, excluding DLD).
+Service charge is estimated at AED 38 / sq ft.
+Contact KM|Capital for current availability and exact payment schedule.

-KM|Capital has no commercial relationship with Muraba Properties.
-Kamil's analysis of this project is independent.
 If you want to discuss Muraba Veil in the context of a Dubai portfolio — how it compares to other projects at this price point, what the entry conditions look like, and whether the timing makes sense for your situation — use the links below.

 Analysis, not financial advice.
-This page is an independent project overview produced by KM|Capital.
-KM|Capital has no commercial relationship with Muraba Properties or this project.
+This is a project overview produced by KM|Capital.
+KM|Capital is a licensed Dubai brokerage and can transact on any project covered on this site — assume commission potential exists.
 All figures are based on publicly available market data and are subject to change.
 Past performance of comparable projects does not guarantee future results.
 Consult a qualified financial adviser before making any investment decision.